safr-SEA/safr-client/CONTRIBUTING.md

 * Generally keeping Slack questions late in the evening simple.
 * Open communication in group Slack.
  ### Ensuring all voices are heard
-* When a new idea is presented, everyone give constructive ideas related to it and recognizes the person’s idea.
+* When a new idea is presented, everyone gives constructive ideas related to it and recognizes the person’s idea.
  ### Psychological Safety
 * Speak up when bothered by something.
 * Go to someone else for support if needed.